GlobalNamesArchitecture/gnrd/README.md

 ```

 Modify config.json and gnrd.env to suit your needs.
-Run compose in daemon mode
+Run compose in daemon mode from the project's root directory

 ```bash
 nohup docker-compose up -d